 And here we have now the macrophage coming through like a vendor, a street vendor, saying, look girls, look at the epitope I just gobbled up and produced.
 Isn't it great?
-And, it's using its MHC class II molecules to present, it's like hands, presenting the epitopes.
+And, it's using its MHC class 2 molecules to present, it's like hands, presenting the epitopes.
 It's flogging them like a street vendor, and it walks down through this bazaar, and each of the T helper cells, they're congregating along the sides of the road, and most of them say look at this drip.

 Let's hope he disappears quickly.
 And meanwhile the macrophage or the dendritic cell is very anxiously trying to find someone who has even the slightest bit of affection or respect for him.

 So, here's the T helper cell, and it turns out that by coincidence the T helper cell has on here surface a T cell receptor that recognizes the epitope that the macrophage is peddling.
-So, here's the macrophage.

 And this T cell receptor which I'll abbreviate TCR recognizes, binds strongly to the epitope that's being flogged by the macrophage.

 And all the other T helper cells say, oh my God, what does she see in him?
 And she gets all excited because there's a direct complementarity.
-In fact, to tell the truth, the T cell receptor recognizes not only the epitope but also the surrounding amino acids in the fingers of the MHC class II molecule.
+In fact, to tell the truth, the T cell receptor recognizes not only the epitope but also the surrounding amino acids in the fingers of the MHC class 2 molecule.

 And what does she do?
 Well, we can't talk about everything because this is polite company.
 But most important for what she does is she begins to proliferate like mad.
 Well, you know, cells have a limited repertoire of behavioral routines.

 Next time we're going to figure out how this leads to an immune response.
-So, we're going to be in tension all weekend.